egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 In the latest Bind 9.16+, there is this new `trust-anchors` clause.

 `trust-anchors` clause is only a general overall setting.
-I might even add that this option is nearly useless outside of the 13 Root DNS (unless you're into erecting a thin veil of querying privacy by doing this 'in-house').
+I might even add that this option is nearly useless outside the 13 Root DNS (unless you're into erecting a thin veil of querying privacy by doing this 'in-house').